-Created to mimic 1960s Hollywood, this scent combines carnation warmed with clove and a smoky wood base note to evoke sultry confidence à la Marilyn Monroe.
+Created to mimic 1960s Hollywood, this scent combines carnation and clove with a smoky wood base note to evoke sultry confidence à la Marilyn Monroe.

 A romantic black bottle mysteriously houses a fresh, citrusy orange floral scent punctuated with musky patchouli and oak moss.

 "Earthy.
 Enticing.
 Enchanting," boasts the brand of this fragrance, and we'd have to agree—the scent is like talking a walk though a storybook forrest, with hints of moss, oak, vetiver, and of course, warm hazelnut.

 A little spicy, a little sweet, this chic fragrance from French perfumer Annick Goutal melds frankincense and tonic bean with vanilla and white musk for a sensual, intoxicating scent made for the Parisian night—or anywhere, really.
 Pair it with a silk dress and witness firsthand the magnetic allure you'll emit.

 Louis Vuitton's master perfumer Jacques Cavallier Belletrud created this peony-meets-patchouli fragrance as celebratory and evoking wonderment, like a trail of shooting stars.
 Its notes read a bit more summer than fall, but for those of us relishing in the unseasonably warm weather, we can spritz this in fête.